isomerpages/moe-ganengsengpri/_learning-at-gesps/Mother Tongue.md

 3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Signature Programme – Conversational Chinese and Malay Language

 Conversational Chinese and Malay (CCM) Programme is introduced as a Signature Programme in GESPS to encourage the connection between the diverse ethnic groups in the school for P3 to P6 students.
 Students&nbsp; are encouraged to learn basic conversational Chinese or Malay so that they will be able to hold a simple conversation in authentic situations with a native Chinese or Malay speaker.
-The ability to converse in another Mother Tongue language helps strengthen racial harmony.
+The ability to converse in another Mother Tongue language helps strengthen racial harmony.</p>